 Take your first step towards a rewarding & fulfilling career with our FREE FOUNDATION IN LIFE COACHING COURSE

-This week, our lovely coach, Melanie shared with us the unique opportunities coaching has offered her, since she embarked on her coaching journey back in 2017.
-With 4 coaching diplomas completed within 18 months, Melanie is now leaving her background in accountancy to start her full-time coaching business.
-We hope you enjoy reading Melanies inspiring journey.
+This week, our lovely coach, Melanie shared the opportunities coaching has offered her since she embarked on her coaching journey back in 2017.
+She has since completed 4 coaching diplomas within 18 months and is now leaving her background in accountancy to start her full-time coaching business.
+We hope you enjoy reading Melanie's inspiring journey.

 When was the last time you celebrated your achievement?
 Whether they're academic, personal or career-based, it's important to acknowledge your success.
 Marking your achievement has many benefits, including that it fixes your success in your mind and encourages you to continue to go after our goals.